sogaiu/janet-editor-elf/doc/emacs.md

 Indentation of lines should work via `Tab` and happen automatically via `Enter` -- though these might depend on per-user Emacs settings.

+For indentation to work appropriately, a buffer should not contain any tab characters.

+One way to remove existing tabs is to use the `untabify` command after selecting buffer content that contains tabs.

+One way to prevent additional tabs from being inserted is to utilize `indent-tabs-mode`.
+As mentioned earlier, I have `(setq-default indent-tabs-mode nil)` in my `.emacs` equaivalent.

 There is a separate implementation for `indent-region`.
 Its behavior differs a bit from repeatedly applying `indent-line` to lines in a